CSAllenISDClassroom/scheduling-app-model-angry-bubbles/MarkDownFiles/Queries.md

-This file is for Queries for certian needs of the database
+#Example Queries

+##Classes at Allen High Schoo
-##This is the list of all the classes offered by allen high school for students that can be used in the search bar
+###This is the list of all the classes offered by Allen High School (including STEAM) for students that can be used in the search bar.
+This shows the Short description only, most likely the one that users will see the most
 SELECT DISTINCT shortDescription FROM CourseSectionsView;

+##Boolean Values
-##This is a filter that uses the boolean values (isAP, isIB, isOnLevel, etc) to list all classes in a certain section
+###This is a filter that uses the boolean values (isAP, isIB, isOnLevel, etc) to list all classes in a certain section.
+If there is a 1 (or true) value in the spot, it selects the short descriptions of those only to show in the table.
 | Boolean Value | Query |
 | ------------- | ----- |
 | isAP          | SELECT DISTINCT shortDescription, isAP FROM CourseSectionsView WHERE isApplication LIKE "1";|